Molotov cocktail: The first Indochina War and Vietnam War

+The Troubles

+During the Troubles, both the Provisional Irish Republican Army (PIRA) and civilians used petrol bombs, although with different uses.
+Civilians tended to use petrol bombs and rocks against police officers in riots; however, the PIRA tended to use them in attacks rather than in self-defence.
+Over time, as the PIRA became more co-ordinated, it shifted to using IEDs rather than petrol bombs.

 Modern warfare

-During the Second Battle of Fallujah in 2004, U.S. Marines employed Molotov cocktails made with "one part liquid laundry detergent, two parts gas" while clearing houses "when contact is made in a house and the enemy must be burned out".
+During the Second Battle of Fallujah in 2004, U.S. Marines employed Molotov cocktails made with "one part liquid laundry detergent, two parts gas [gasoline]" while clearing houses "when contact is made in a house and the enemy must be burned out".
 The tactic "was developed in response to the enemy's tactics" of guerrilla warfare and particularly martyrdom tactics which often resulted in U.S. Marine casualties.
 The cocktail was a less expedient alternative to white phosphorus mortar rounds or propane tanks detonated with C4 (nicknamed the "House Guest"), all of which proved effective at burning out engaged enemy combatants.

-During the 2022 Russian invasion of Ukraine, the Ukrainian Defense Ministry told civilians to make Molotov cocktails, locally called "Bandera smoothies", to fight Russian troops.
+During the Ukrainian Defense Ministry told civilians to make Molotov cocktails, locally called "Bandera smoothies", to fight Russian troops.
 The defense ministry distributed a recipe for producing Molotov cocktails to civilians through Ukrainian television, which included the use of styrofoam as a thickening agent to aid in helping the burning liquid stick to vehicles or other targets.
-The Pravda Brewery of Lviv, which converted from making beer to Molotov cocktails, said that their recipe was "3 cups polystyrene, 2 cups grated soap, 500 millilitres gasoline, 100 millilitres oil, 1 jumbo tampon fuse."
+The Pravda Brewery of Lviv, which converted from making beer to Molotov cocktails, said that its recipe was "3 cups polystyrene, 2 cups grated soap, 500 millilitres gasoline, 100 millilitres oil, 1 jumbo tampon fuse."
 The Russian media control organisation Roskomnadzor sued Twitter for not removing instructions for how to prepare and use molotov cocktails, so that Twitter had to pay a fine of 3 million roubles (US$41,000).

 Civilian use

 Molotov cocktails were reportedly used in the United States for arson attacks on shops and other buildings during the 1992 Los Angeles riots.

-Molotov cocktails were also used by protesters and civilian militia in Ukraine during violent outbreaks of the Euromaidan and the Revolution of Dignity.
-Protesters during the Ferguson riots used Molotov cocktails.
+Molotov cocktails were used by protesters and civilian militia in Ukraine during Euromaidan and the Revolution of Dignity.
+Protesters during the Ferguson riots also used Molotov cocktails.

-In Bangladesh during anti government protests at the time of the 2014 national election, many buses and cars were targeted with petrol bombs.
-A number of people burnt to death and many more were injured during the period 2013–2014 due to petrol bomb attacks.
+In Bangladesh, during anti-government protests in 2013 and 2014, many buses and cars were targeted with petrol bombs.
+A number of people burned to death and many more were injured due to these attacks.

-In the 2019–20 Hong Kong protests, protesters used Molotov cocktails against the police or to create roadblocks.
-Protesters also attacked an MTR station and caused severe damage.
-A journalist was also hit by a Molotov cocktail during the protests.
+During the 2019–20 Hong Kong protests, riots broke out and Molotov cocktails were used to attack the police and create roadblocks.
+They were also used to attack an MTR station, causing severe damage.
+A journalist was also struck by a Molotov cocktail during the protests.

-Molotov cocktails were used by some during the George Floyd riots of 2020 in the United States.
+Molotov cocktails were used by some during the riots following the 2020 George Floyd protests in the United States.

+In 2025, a man in Boulder, Colorado, United States used a Molotov cocktail and an improvised flamethrower to attack a group of peaceful demonstrators calling for the release of Israeli hostages.